Nor Heat Nor Gloom Of Night

 DIE DAMEN, a re-discovered collective, turned the Viennese Secession, ideal of the modernist white cube, into a post office during a happening called Postmodern (1989).
 They reflected the creation of artistic value by producing stamps—4D—in limited editions, playing with bureaucratic procedures and governmental rhetorics.
 The climate of political and societal change, apparent in this iconic piece from the late 1980s, will be re-examined and re-evaluated through the artistic concept of the “haunted post”.

 Danica Phelps adapts her ongoing DIY fundraising project Hoping to Help (2016–), which addresses questions of social justice and uses the post-office as political agency to distribute drawings.
-In late October 2016, Phelps turned her Facebook page into an auction site for her drawings, with the proceeds going to nonprofit organizations. (danicaphelps.com)
+One can purchase a piece of the copied drawing for 33$ per inch, which will be donated to The Coastal Marine Resource Center, an organization that installs solar panels in Puerto Rico. (danicaphelps.com)

 Elke Silvia Krystufek disguised herself as Otto Wagner and “haunts” the Austrian Postal Savings Bank in her photo-turned-postcard-series Wagner Standing Two Times Yellow (2017). (elkesilviakrystufekarchive.com)

-Joseph Dumbacher John Dumbacher took inspiration from the minimalist architectural decor of the Postal Savings Bank and created a series of PULL drawings, in which one of the artists is “pulling” the paper, while the other is directing the brush.
-The drawings remind of (censored) letters, reduced in form, while referencing the materiality and monumentality of architecture and structure as linear sections and telling of the mysterious non-verbal communication processes between the two artists in their work practice.
+Joseph Dumbacher John Dumbacher took inspiration from the minimalist architectural decor of the Postal Savings Bank and created a series of drawings, in which one of the artists is “pulling” the paper, while the other is directing the brush.
+The drawings remind of (censored) letters, while referencing the materiality and monumentality of architecture and structure as linear sections.
+They narrate the mysterious non-verbal communication between the two artists in their work process.

 Kelly Ann Gardener’s video This is where we live now (2017) is based on an in-depth field-research into the complicated state of affairs of the so called Kansas-case: due to a mapping glitch of MaxMind 600 million IP-addresses (numerical labels signed to devices, which have come to coexist with housing-addresses and are often administered by companies) were associated with a house west the town of Potwin in the geographical core of the US.
 For almost a decade, its inhabitants have been suspected of various crimes, resulting in uninvited visits—disturbing like wrongly addressed letters—of both private and public people.